8 easy ways to improve your home internet

 • More people in your household: Lots of people using the same internet can affect speeds.

-• Working or studying from home: Video calling and large file transfers place additional demand on your connection which can significantly impact internet performance.
+• Working or studying from home: Video calling and large file transfers place additional demand on your connection which can impact internet performance.

-Read more on beautiful home internet
+Read about our beautiful home internet

 nbn® Key Facts (PDF, 82KB)